raindrum/citeurl/docs_source/template-yamls.md

 ### Regex Complications

 In the example above, the regex is provided as a single string.
-This is perfectly valid, but templates' regexes can be much more complicated than this, for two reasons:
+This is perfectly valid, but templates' regexes can be much more complicated than that, for two reasons:

 1. A regex can be provided either as a string (as shown above), *or* as a list of strings.
 In the latter case, they will be concatenated (with no spaces) to create the actual regex.
 There is no functional difference between using strings and lists, except that providing them in list form allows you to reuse common regex parts using [YAML anchors](https://medium.com/@kinghuang/docker-compose-anchors-aliases-extensions-a1e4105d70bd).
 2. Independent of the first reason, it is possible to give a template *multiple* regexes to match, by using the `regexes` key instead of `regex`.
 Normally, this will not be necessary, because the usual solution is to just write one regex to recognize multiple citation formats.
 However, regexes are limited in that capture groups cannot be rearranged.